New York Sports Betting

 The changes are as follows:

-- A drop from the current 51% tax rate on online sports betting to 35% by 2023, triggered by the addition of at least five more operators to the current nine-book market.
+- A drop from the current 51% tax rate on online sports betting to 35%, triggered by the addition of at least five more operators to the current nine-book market.

 - A tax exemption on all revenue attributed to free play or promotional wagers.